npielawski/pytorch_tiramisu/README.md

 are hard to manage and [may create a lot of gridding artefacts](https://distill.pub/2016/deconv-checkerboard/).
 * Use blurpooling if you want the neural network to be shift-invariant (good accuracy even when shifting the input).
+* The model creates border artifacts at the edge, which can be mitigated by changing the padding_mode argument of the Conv2d in the module bank.
+For instance, using "reflect" instead of "zeros" will create a smooth continuation in the boundaries instead of an edge.

 ## Built With